 Sophrology does not involve active exercise although you are likely to do simple breathing exercises and gentle movements, whilst standing or sitting.
 There is no need for special clothes; just come as you are.
 You are welcome to wear very casual / comfortable clothes if you wish.

 Sophrology is a structured step-by-step method including 12 levels or degrees of practice.
 The 12 levels are in a set order and you need to practise each one before going to the next.
-Dominique will make sure you start at Level 1 but you don’t have to do all 12 Levels.
+Our Sophrologists will make sure you start at Level 1 but you don’t have to do all 12 Levels.
 Some people will only do Level 1 for stress-management, balancing energy levels, and enhancing body awareness, presence and focus.
 Others do all the Levels to explore the method in greater depth.
 Sophrology also includes specific techniques aiming at unlocking specific resources, or tailored to specific situations.
 To read more about this see our blog post ‘The 12 degrees of Sophrology’ (https://www.be-sophro.co.uk/the-12-degrees-of-sophrology/)

 Sophrology is fairly new to the UK.
 It is very well established in many other European countries and is now growing in popularity here.
 If you look in our press section, you will discover it has attracted a lot of attention recently, notably thanks to Dominique’s book, which is the first widely published Sophrology book in English language.